-The NEN makes use of the following constructs on load balancers:
+The Illumio Core makes use of the following constructs on load balancers:

-- F5 LTM: iRules or LTP policies on the LTM provide capability to restrict application access.
-When the LTM is used as enforcement mechanism, the NEN uses virtual-server based iRules/LTP policies and Datagroup Lists. - F5 AFM: AFM provides stateful firewalling on BIG-IP.
-When AFM is used as an enforcement mechanism, the NEN uses Network Firewall policies in the virtual server section and address-lists in the network firewall.
-The NEN also supports the F5 BIG-IP Application Services 3 Extension (referred to as BIG-IP AS3) when it is used to define virtual servers on the F56 AFM. - AVI: The NEN uses the Network Security Policy rules to program AVI Vantage.
+- LTM: iRules on LTM provide capability to restrict application access.
+When LTM is used as enforcement mechanism, the Illumio Core uses virtual-server based iRules and Datagroup Lists. - F5 AFM: AFM provides stateful firewalling on BIG-IP.
+When AFM is used as an enforcement mechanism, the Illumio Core uses Network Firewall policies in the virtual server section and address-lists in the network firewall.
+Illumio supports the F5 BIG-IP Application Services 3 Extension (referred to as BIG-IP AS3).
+AS3 is a flexible, low-overhead mechanism for managing application-specific configurations on a BIG-IP system. - AVI: The Illumio Core uses the Network Security Policy rules to program AVI Vantage.

-Configuring two SLB units in Active/Standby mode is supported.
+Configuring two F5 units in Active/Standby mode is supported.
 However, clustering is not supported.